petrusjohannesmaas/research-lab/projects/automated_debian_server_provisioning.md

 ---

-### 3. Test Connectivity with Your VM
+### 5. Test Connectivity with Your VM

 You should now be able to test connectivity to your VM from your control node.

-Run this command to check if Ansible can connect to your VM:
+Run this command to check if Ansible can connect to your VM.:

 ```bash
 ansible all -m ping
 ```

+You'll be prompted for a passphrase.
+If you want **extra security**, set one when creating your host SSH key; otherwise, just press Enter.

 If everything is set up correctly, you should see a `pong` response from your VM: